shuritch/nixos/docs/README.md

 ## Structure

-- `.github`: Github actions for CI and automatic updates.
 - `.vscode`: Makes vscode more performant in this directory.
 - `flake.nix`: Entrypoint for hosts and home configurations.
 - `shell.nix`: Exposes a dev shell for bootstrapping.